trydave/Mentor4Nepal/README.md

 To share the progress and reflect on the blocks, a half an hour biweekly meeting is preferred.
 One may go to Google Calendar https://calendar.google.com/ and create a biweekly meeting with the title "Biweekly Meeting: InitialsFirstLastName_TDA" e.g. Biweekly Meeting: TDA_TDA adding me as a guest with my Gmail only.
 For Nepal, 6-9:00 AM is fine with me. **Do check**, Modify events for guests so that I can adjust time as per my schedule. </br>

+First, follow the blog here: https://mentor4nepal.blogspot.com/ or https://www.facebook.com/Mentor4Nepal </br>

-Let's first understand the Mental Health among Students/Adolescents [Everyone has problems, sharing and supporting each others are the key.] </br>
+Let's start by understanding the Mental Health among Students/Adolescents [Everyone has problems, sharing and supporting each others are the key.] </br>
 - Understanding Mental Health https://www.cdc.gov/healthyyouth/mental-health/index.htm </br>
 - How to deal with it via OpenAcademics: https://static.wixstatic.com/media/75feef_0486fe1622a546d2b1043e9cd37e1648~mv2.png </br>
 - Five common mental health challenges students face in college? https://www.bestcolleges.com/resources/top-5-mental-health-problems-facing-college-students/ </br>